Dnavee18/ShopEZ_E-commerce/README.md

 yarn start
 ```

+# 6. MongoDB Database
-# 6. For local MongoDB, ensure the MongoDB service is running.
+For local MongoDB, ensure the MongoDB service is running.
 Update the backend configuration files with your database connection details if necessary

 # 7. To verify that everything is set up correctly, open your browser and visit:
 http://localhost:3000: Access the ShopEZ frontend.